WebCoderBench: Benchmarking Web Application Generation with Comprehensive and Interpretable Evaluation Metrics: Dataset

 { }

-In terms of application category, our dataset covers a wide range of web apps, including Utility Websites (404 requirements), Entertainment (435), and Online Education (131), which together account for the majority of the samples, reflecting the diversity of real-world web scenarios.
-Less frequent but important categories, such as AI-powered, Fintech, and Scientific Demo, are also included, showing the variety of our dataset.
+In terms of application category, WebCoderBench covers a wide range of web apps, including Utility Websites (404 requirements), Entertainment (435), and Online Education (131), which together account for the majority of the samples, reflecting the diversity of real-world web scenarios.
+Less frequent but important categories, such as AI-powered, Fintech, and Scientific Demo, are also included, showing the variety of the dataset.

-Regarding the clarity of requirements, most requirements are clear (764) or intermediate (730), while only a small portion (78) are vague, showing that our dataset primarily focuses on interpretable and executable tasks, but also retains challenging tasks for LLMs to explore.
+Regarding clarity, most requirements are clear (764) or intermediate (730), while only a small portion (78) are vague, showing that our dataset primarily focuses on interpretable and executable tasks, but also retains challenging tasks for LLMs to explore.
 The style of expression dimension indicates that both technical (683) and colloquial (724) descriptions are prevalent, capturing different levels of formality in user expression, with occasional role-playing (60) and analogy-based (105) requirements adding linguistic diversity.

 The artifact complexity dimension spans from highly simple to highly complex outputs, with most samples falling into medium (658) and simple (433) levels, showing balanced difficulty for model evaluation.
 In terms of input modality, our dataset mainly includes text-only requirements (1,413), complemented by text with images (123) and text with URLs (36), allowing evaluation of both uni-modal and multi-modal understanding abilities.
 It is worth noting that, unlike the task of generating code from screenshots~\cite{pix2code,webcode2m}, our user requirements can include images and URLs that are intended to serve as page content rather than as reference designs.